ShaniAharon/gpt-task/README.md

 # My Flask OpenAI API App

 This is a simple Python Flask application that demonstrates a backend with two routes, one GET and one POST.
-The POST route sends a message to the OpenAI API, and the GET route shows the responses.
+The POST route sends a message to the OpenAI API, and the GET route shows some text.

 ## Getting Started